dcaliri/mysql_s3_backup_script/README.md

 * Make another script to clean and leave 1 backup per month on a monthly basis
 * Make the setup script to install python, pip and awscli
+* Pimp the output of the setup script to add verbosity and colors
+* Extend to other DB engines